Almond Butter Balls

 This post may contain affiliate links.
 See my disclosure policy.

-These almond butter balls come together with just 3 ingredients in 10 minutes flat!
-They’re the perfect wholesome snack, filled with creamy almond butter and warm maple flavor.
+My almond butter balls come together with just 3 ingredients in 10 minutes flat!
+They are soft, fudgy, and perfectly portable.

 no bake almond butter balls.